cape-io/static-content-api/README.md

 # static-content-api

 Read directories of markdown and yaml files and output some json.
-Does not process markdown into html (yet).
+Does not process markdown into html (yet?).

 ## Outputs

 Keys are sorted so files are more git friendly if tracking changes.
 Try `jsonArgs: { spaces: 2 }` in options to make commits cleaner.

 ### Summary File